AustralianBioCommons/falcon/falcon/workflow.md

 # Falcon workflow (WIP)
-This workflow documents the steps required for performing de novo assembly of the fat-tailed Dunnart genome using Falcon on Pawsey's HPC system Zeus.
+This workflow covers the steps required for performing de novo assembly of the fat-tailed Dunnart genome using Falcon on Pawsey's HPC system Zeus.
+The original Falcon documentation that this workflow is derived from can be found [here](https://github.com/PacificBiosciences/pb-assembly#tutorial).

-## Download data
+## Download raw sequencing data

 Create a directory for the workflow, then download the raw reads in their fasta and bam formats.